kotlin-hands-on/hands-on/Creating HTTP APIs with Ktor/04_order-routes.md

 What we notice here is that we're using a route parameter is part of the URL and not necessarily trailing, which is absolutely possible.

-Rest of the code is similar to what we've already seen.
+The rest of the code is similar to what we've already seen.

 ## Registering the route